YoungSirSpace/youngsirspace.github.io/_posts/2026-02-12-my-trip-to-japan-part-two.md

 Around half an hour later, I finally reached the front of the ticket machine.
 I selected the ticket on the screen and inserted my card, waiting for the payment to go through.
 To my surprise—but perhaps not entirely unexpectedly—the transaction failed.
 After all, it was a Visa card issued in Mainland China.
 It was only about six months later, after I obtained another card—a Mastercard that worked without any problem—that I finally understood what had happened.
 By then, after enabling a few settings on my phone, the same Visa card that had once failed started working normally.
 In a small way, it made the world feel a little closer and more connected to me.

-Finally, I entered the tenshukaku, and climbed to the top floor.
+Finally, I entered the tenshukaku and made my way to the top floor.

+The entire city of Osaka spread out before me.
+My gaze stretched into the distance, meeting the mountains that encircled the city.
+Skyscrapers and low-rise apartments intertwined, composing a harmonious skyline with a distinctly Japanese character.

 ![Osaka Tenshukaku](/post-images/My-Trip-to-Japan/Tenshukaku.jpg)